-This tutorial explains how to sew a two-piece sleeve vent on a lined tailored jacket
+This tutorial explains how to sew a two-piece sleeve vent on a lined tailored jacket, just like this:

 I know a lot of home sewers bumble their way through this area with bits of hand-sewing here and there, but it really is very simple to machine sew everything when you know how.
 The most important thing is that your pattern is configured correctly (most home-sewing patterns aren’t) and once you understand how the pieces go together, there are only 8 simple sewing steps.
 Preparation is the key!